seanmcn/php-represent/README.md

 ### get($path, $params, $throttle);

-Returns a single result from API path and parameters provided.
+Returns a single result or one page of results from API path and parameters provided.

 **Parameters**:
 - `$path` - The API Path of your request.